Lone Forland

 Parallels Between the ISO Standards and the GDPR

-If you dig a little deeper into the Data Protection Regulation, article 32 specifically focuses on information security and how organisations should meet new requirements in the regulations.
-It says, among other things, that as a Data Controller you must have adequate technical and organisational measurements in place.
+If you dig a little deeper into the Data Protection Regulation, article 32 specifically focuses on information security and how organisations should meet the new requirements.
+It says, among other things, that as a Data Controller you must have adequate technical and organisational measures in place.
 These measurements can be implemented with help from both the ISO 27001 and ISO 27002 standards for information security.

-Lastly, the GDPR focuses on building your safety measures on the most direct risks.
-It’s this same risk-based practice that is the foundation of the ISO 27001 standard.
+Lastly, the GDPR focuses on building your safety measures for the most direct risks.
+It’s this same risk-based practice that underpins the ISO 27001 standard.

 Don’t Throw the Baby Out!